America Has Literature

 4. Some Other Things

 American literature is considered here with, I hope, thoughtful diversity.
 It is a literature that here and there is humorous, surprising, and profound.
 The Uncle Remus stories of Joel Chandler Harris are some of the most musical prose available in literature.
 There is occasional greatness in the rhythms of Artemus Ward.
 There is a grandeur in the early versions of “John Brown’s Body.”

-I have said elsewhere that The Star-Spangled Banner, despite the frequency of complaints about its singability, is an authentic poem.
-And in the Civil War poem, “We Are Coming, Father Abraham, Three Hundred Thousand More” by James Sloane Gibbons, there is also a grandeur which should be seen better.
+And in the Civil War poem “We Are Coming, Father Abraham, Three Hundred Thousand More” by James Sloane Gibbons, there is also a grandeur which should be seen better.
 There is an occasional grandeur in many other aspects of American literature.
 With all the hard-workingness of Sinclair Lewis’s style, there is grandeur in the idea of studying a small town in the Middle West.

 There are grandeur and naiveté in the rhythms of Huckleberry Finn, where Twain’s sense of evil did not interfere either with his disposition or his command of prose.
 When Dreiser thought of Frank Cowperwood, the financier, he saw the commingling of evil, finance, and romance.

 William Dean Howells, with his various novels, presented the acquisitive mind of Silas Lapham and his beautifully conscientious mind; a Boston paint manufacturer can have both.
 The mind of William Dean Howells has been studied more lately; and it is an interesting example of the accepting mind and the complaining mind—both of which are common in the world.